antoniacatrinel/Computer-Networks/README.md

 #### created in Cisco Packet Tracer 6.2sv

-Create a Packet Tracer solution in order to solve a given network topology.
+Create a Packet Tracer solution that solves a given network topology.